Restoring or Updating Your Victorian House?

 If you want a shower in your Victorian bathroom, you may have to get a little creative.
 The Victorians rarely had showers as we know them today.

 The bathtub was standard in a Victorian-era bathroom.
-If there was a shower it was usually a shower head suspended over the tub with a curtain on a ring hung from the ceiling.
+If there was a shower it was usually a showerhead suspended over the tub with a curtain on a ring hanging from the ceiling.
 Shower rings are still available, and a shower over the tub is certainly an option.

 It's just not very convenient.
 First, it's small — generally no wider than the tub itself.
 Second, the curtain is both inconvenient to use and even more inconvenient to store out of the way when not in use.
 It's also hard to keep clean and seems to be a preferred place for mold and mildew to take root.

 A better solution, if space is available, is a separate shower made to look Victorian with appropriate tiles and tile patterns.
 This approach combines the convenience of a modern shower with the Victorian look, the best of both worlds.